howard9192/Promptgpt/Instructions.md

 ## Setup Guide 🛠

 Installation is a breeze with our 6-step setup guide.
 No coding or installation is required, all you need to do is copy and paste!
-Instruction for ChatGPT
+Instruction for PromptGPT

 1. **Step 1**: Navigate to the provided installation file.
 2. **Step 2**: Open a new instance of ChatGPT via the web app or GPT-4 API.